Nuitka/Nuitka/README.txt

    feedback is very welcome.
 Esp. if you find that anything doesn't work, because the project is now at the stage that it should.

+   A known problem is that --deep mode can create C++ source code that is virtually impossible to compile because g++ won't manage to complete the process.
+I will make changes that enable paralell compilation of smaller chunks.
+But right now it is not done.

 * Unsupported functionality

+** General

-** function.func_code:
+*** function.func_code:

     Cannot not exist for native compiled functions.
 There is no bytecode with Nuitka's compiled function objects, so there is no way to provide bytecode.

-** sys.exc_info() does not stack
+*** sys.exc_info() does not stack

     It works mostly as expected, but doesn't stack, exceptions when handling exceptions are not preserved to this function, which they are with CPython, where each frame has its own current exception.

-** threading can block it seems
+*** threading can block it seems

     The generated code never lets the CPython run time switch threads, so its chances to do so are reduced, which may lead to problems.
 I personally do not care much about threads, would use subprocesses anyway.

+*** Start of function call vs. end of function call in traceback output

+    In CPython the traceback points to the end of the function call, whereas Nuitka has it point to the first line of the function call.
+This is due to the use of the ast.parse over bytecode it seems and not easy to overcome.
+It would require parsing the source on our own and search for the end of the function call.

+** Deep Mode (Everything into one exe)

+*** Packages __init__.py code is ignored

+    For packages no init code is currently run.
+This will change in the future, but describes a limitation that currently exists.
+Normally __init__.py shouldn't do too relevant things.

-** relative import "from . import x" is partially supported only
+*** relative import "from . import x" is partially supported only

     Relative imports of this form work perfectly in --deep mode, because only then the package of the importing module is known.
 Currently there is no way to tell the compiler what the package the compiled module is when compiling in stand alone mode.
 This may change in the future.

 * CPython Test changes: